nadrino/kotor-walkthrough/kotor2/walkthrough/03_Telos/03_Telos.md

     - Isn't there anything more the TSF can do?
     - I'll be going now.
 [End Dialog]
 - Grenn
   - How will you recover from the destruction of the Peragus mining facility?
   - How bad?
   - Can't the Republic increase funding for the Station?
   - Is there anything that can be done?
   - If I can help, I'd like to.
   - Still think I'm to blame?
+- Console (202trmt)
+  - [Computer] Attempt to slice a user name and password.
+  - Check the status of nearby vessels.
+  - Access pending investigations.
+  - Peragus Mining Facility inquiry.
+  - Access Ebon Hawk records.
+  - [Computer] Attempt to recover the lost data.
+  - Log out.
+[End Dialog]
 - Re-ask Grenb
     - Do you have any work I could do?
     - Tell me about the bounties.